Relintai/pandemonium_engine_docs/tutorials/performance/cpu_optimization.md

 `Visual Studio ( https://visualstudio.microsoft.com/ )` and
 `Intel VTune ( https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler.html )`.

+Note:
-.. note:: You will need to compile Godot from source to use a third-party profiler.
+ You will need to compile Godot from source to use a third-party profiler.
           This is required to obtain debugging symbols.
 You can also use a debug build, however, note that the results of profiling a debug build will be different to a release build, because debug builds are less